-These groups have higher pay scales, and where you fit into them will depend on your position, experience and location, as well as on your individual school.
+These groups have higher pay ranges, and where you fit into them will depend on your position, experience, performance and location, as well as on your individual school.
 You can find out more on our progression page

 - teaching and learning responsibility (TLR) payments – you could receive additional pay if you take on extra responsibilities

 - a teachers' pension

 - holidays – you'll get more days than many people in other professions.
 Teachers work for 195 days per year in school, but you'll also need to prepare work during the holidays.